Category: Reviews

 • Curse of the Night Witch Review

 For some reason, I went on a spree of ordering a bunch of books that weren’t out yet.
 Pre-orders!
-Pre-orders and their campaigns!1 And this one was one I actually just missed the campaign for, but I still got the book.
+Pre-orders and their campaigns! ((It’s because I’m thinking about doing one myself, tbh)) And this one was one I actually just missed the campaign for, but I still got the book.
 Let’s check out some more middle grade, right?

 Curse of the Night Witch is the story of Tor, a boy who was born with an emblem marking his as a leader.
 He wants nothing more than to escape this fate and pursue his actual dreams, and so wishes for something else.
 What he gets instead is a curse that will kill him and, along with his friends, he must find the Night Witch to lift the curse.